Exawind/nalu-wind/docs/source/theory/discretizationApproach.rst

 Discretization Approach
 -----------------------

-Nalu supports two discretizations: control volume finite element and (CVFEM) edge-based vertex centered (EBVC).
+Nalu-Wind supports two discretizations: control volume finite element and (CVFEM) edge-based vertex centered (EBVC).
 Each are finite volume forumations and each solve for the primitives are are each considered vertex-based schemes.
 Considerable testing has provided a set of general